williamnagels/cpptraining/exercises/extra/compilertest/README.md

 Coroutine check OK
 Concept check OK
 ```
-There should be NO compiler errors.
+There should be NO build errors.